 Though there are subtleties between the titles, Camilla's name will still likely be styled as Queen Camilla.

-Prince William and Duchess Kate updated their titles on social media following the queen's death.
-In addition to being the Duke and Duchess of Cambridge, they are now also Duke and Duchess of Cornwall.
+William and Kate briefly inherited the titles of Duke and Duchess of Cornwall, holding the titles along with Duke and Duchess of Cambridge before receiving the Wales titles.
 The two adopted the Cambridge title in 2011, following their marriage, and their new Cornwall title is one they have inherited from Charles and Camilla, who are now King and Queen Consort.

 The Sussex Kids

-Prince Harry and Meghan Markle's children, son Archie and daughter Lilibet, are now technically Prince Archie and Princess Lilibet, following the death of Queen Elizabeth II.
+Prince Harry and Duchess Meghan's children, son Archie and daughter Lilibet, are now technically Prince Archie and Princess Lilibet, following the death of Queen Elizabeth II.

 You Might Also Like